Ian-Blanshard/MP2-Word-Game/README.md

  * Create a word based puzzle game which is fun to play
  * The game to have a timer to increase the challenge
- * a method of scoring and tracking high score to add replayability
+ * a method of scoring and tracking high score to add replay ability
- * Responsive design so can be played accross different devices
+ * Responsive design so can be played across different devices
  * Clear instructions to player of how to play the game

 ***